 *These courses are typically required based on the quantitative needs of HR Professionals.

 One of the Business Elective Options is an international immersion trip.
 This trip is currently scheduled in the spring after the end of classes and before the internships begin.
-In 2013 our participating students will be travelling to Singapore and Malaysia to study HR from a global perspective.
+In 2013 our participating students traveled to Singapore and Malaysia to study HR from a global perspective.